Let's Meet at CES 2025 - Booth 42256 in South Hall 3

 Consider a power tool powered by a Lithium Ion Battery with increased internal resistance.
 The higher resistance causes more heat to be generated during high-demand tasks.
 This excessive heat accelerates battery degradation, reducing its lifespan.
 Over time, the tool’s battery loses its ability to hold a charge.
 It becomes prone to failure due to increased internal resistance-induced heat stress.

-Part 4.
-How do you calculate the internal resistance of a battery cell?
+Part 6.
+How to calculate internal resistance of a battery?

 how do you calculate the internal resistance of a battery cell